weimingtom/GalGame-Project-G/README.md

 Using cocos, you can release your game in any Platforms(windows,MAC OS X,ios,android.etc)

-You should download resource files here-> http://pan.baidu.com/s/1i4OifY1 Make Gal with engine,resource and cocos2dx engine now!
+You should download resource files here-> http://pan.baidu.com/s/1i4OifY1 Make Gal with codes,resource and cocos2dx engine now!